Slavery and human trafficking statement

 We already take action to ensure that we are compliant with employment law, and many of our contractors and suppliers are in the UK, and are also required to follow UK employment law.

-We are committed to ensuring that there is no modern slavery in our supply chains or in any part of our organisation and as part of our initiative to identify and mitigate risk, we have reviewed our systems and controls and will be making improvements.
+We are committed to ensuring that there is no modern slavery in our supply chains or in any part of our organisation and as part of our initiative to identify and mitigate risk during procurement, either from a framework, or by buying direct from the open market, we have reviewed our systems and controls and will be making improvements.
 These include:

 - Referring to our Code of Conduct for Partner Organisations which includes a section on modern slavery activities.
 By tendering, potential contractors and suppliers are agreeing to adhere to the Code.